Ixitxachitl/thermal_camera/readme.md

 - The device is correctly configured to provide frame data with the specified dimensions.
 - Review the Home Assistant logs for error messages.

+### Font License
+This integration includes the DejaVu font.
+The license for the DejaVu font can be found in the `custom_components/thermal_camera/fonts/DejaVuSans-License.txt`.

 For further assistance, feel free to open an issue on the GitHub repository.